-Operating Ratio refers to a metric used by a company to determine how efficient a company’s management is at keeping operating costs low while at the same time generating revenues or sales, by comparing the total operating expenses of a company to that of its net sales
+The operating ratio refers to a metric used by a company to determine how efficient a company’s management is at keeping operating costs low while at the same time generating revenues or sales by comparing the total operating expenses of a company to that of its net sales.

-- Operating expenses generally include accounting and legal fees, bank charges, sales and marketing costs, office supply costs, salary and wages, repair and maintenance costs, non-capitalised R&D expenses.
+- Operating expenses generally include accounting and legal fees, bank charges, sales and marketing costs, office supply costs, salary and wages, repair and maintenance costs, and non-capitalized R&D expenses.

 A higher ratio would indicate that expenses are more than the company’s ability to generate sufficient revenue and may be considered inefficient.
 Similarly, a relatively low ratio would be considered a good sign as the company’s expenses are less than that of its revenue.

 Financial Modeling & Valuation Course (25+ Hours of Video Tutorials)

 Let us calculate the operating ratioCalculate The Operating RatioThe operating ratio formula is the ratio of a company's operating expenses to net sales, where operating expenses include administrative costs, selling and distribution costs, cost of goods sold, salary, rent, other labour costs, depreciation, and so on.
 Operating ratio = Operating expenses/Net sales* 100. of GE for the year 2018.
 The details are provided in the snapshot.